OmerAkgull/OmerAkgull/README.md

 - 🌱 I’m currently learning **Custom Hooks in React**

+- 👨‍💻 All of my projects are available at [https://github.com/OmerAkgull?tab=repositories](https://github.com/OmerAkgull?tab=repositories)

+- 💬 Ask me about **SCSS, React and Typescript**

 - 📫 How to reach me **omerakgul1996@gmail.com**

+- ⚡ Fun fact **In uni, I majored in Literature**

 <h3 align="left">Connect with me:</h3>
 <p align="left">